PlexSheep/SREMP/docs/devlog.md

 Also, since I'm a night person, I will count sessions continuing into the next day as part of the previous one.
 It's just more convenient that way.

+## 2025-12-6 (plexsheep)

+I can only work on this project in my free time.
+I don't have a lot of that because of my actual job, and even then, I don't want to spend every free minute programming here.
+So excuse if this project currently sees rather slow progress.

 ## 2025-10-17 (plexsheep)

 ### Progress